 CACT has been working with the RBG and partners throughout the COVID-19 pandemic, delivering its Community Hub from March 2020, which has made and received over 250,000 calls from residents and provided support including emergency food boxes and prescription collections.

 See below for the many areas offering support and programmes to get involved in.
+Call the Live Well Community Hub on 0800 470 4831 for anything you need.

 Check out our Privacy Notice.